16th International FRUTIC Symposium 2026

 Programme

-The FRUTIC Science Symposium is going to be held on Friday, February 6, 2026 between 10:00 a.m. and 02:00 p.m. at the “Farming Forward”-Stage at Messe Berlin.
+The FRUTIC Science Symposium is going to be held on Friday, February 6, 2026 between 10:00 a.m. and 03:00 p.m. at the “Farming Forward”-Stage at Messe Berlin.
 The entire symposium will be conducted in English and is being organised in Cooperation by FRUIT LOGISTICA and Leibniz Institute for Agricultural Engineering and Bioeconomy (ATB).
 In addition to a continuous series of lectures, the event also offers numerous posters.
-All scientists will of course be present on site and available for questions and discussion.
+All contributing scientists will be present on site and pitch their research in five-minute presentations.
+Afterwards, the researchers are available for questions and discussion.

 Presentations